AT-Publishing/website/_posts/2017-12-30-new-exchanges.md

 tickers: false

 title: "Update for 2018: Smaller cryptocurrency exchanges for trading"
-description: "Find new emerging cryptocurrency exchanges for your altcoin trading in 2018 (and avoid potential drama)."
+description: "Added Kucoin.
+Find new emerging cryptocurrency exchanges for your altcoin trading in 2018 (and avoid potential drama)."

 permalink: "/exchanges-2018"
 image: